ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     ![Upgrade button](images/g003/pve_node_updates_upgrade_button.webp "Upgrade button")

-3. By default, the web console will open a noVNC shell console, using your `root` user, in which it'll launch the `apt dist-upgrade` command:
+3. By default, the web console opens a noVNC shell console, using your `root` user, in which it launches the `apt dist-upgrade` command:

     ![apt upgrade in noVNC shell](images/g003/pve_node_updates_noVNC_shell.webp "apt upgrade in noVNC shell")